boldare/testing-framework/README.md

 # About
-Testing framework above Selenium Webdriver and Cucumber written in JS (Node).
+XSolve Web Testing Framework is test framework above Selenium Webdriver and Cucumber written in JS (Node).

 Main goals:

   - Easy to use, high-level methods
-  - All needed waits build-in
+  - All needed waits built-in
   - BDD Layer (Gherkin)
   - Reports useful from both business and developers point of view (Gherkin scenarios, Screenshots, Driver logs, Proxy logs)
-  - Headless execution
+  - Headless execution support
   - Parallel execution (not in first release)
   - Multiple driver configs and devices support (not in first release)